Chupacabral/pxx/README.md

         std::cout << coolNumber;  // prints "23"
         ```
+        Note that types like `Float` will actually convert to the related
+        C++ value (in that case, `double`), which will allow them to work
+        with IO manipulators and formatters better.
     - **Iterators**
       - Container types implement iterators, meaning you can do a range-based
         for-loop on the PXX object itself, with no conversion or manual